canonical/postgresql-k8s-operator/docs/explanation/security/index.md

 Charmed PostgreSQL K8s provides native integration with the [Canonical Observability Stack (COS)](https://charmhub.io/topics/canonical-observability-stack).
 To reduce the blast radius of infrastructure disruptions, the general recommendation is to deploy COS and the observed application into separate environments, isolated from one another.
 Refer to the [COS production deployments best practices](https://charmhub.io/topics/canonical-observability-stack/reference/best-practices) for more information or see the How to guides for PostgreSQL [monitoring](https://canonical.com/data/docs/postgresql/k8s/h-enable-monitoring), [alert rules](https://canonical.com/data/docs/postgresql/k8s/h-enable-alert-rules), and [tracing](https://canonical.com/data/docs/postgresql/k8s/h-enable-tracing) for practical instructions.

 PostgreSQL logs are stored in `/var/log/postgresql` within the postgresql container of each unit.
 It’s recommended to integrate the charm with [COS](https://canonical.com/data/docs/postgresql/k8s/h-enable-monitoring), from where the logs can be easily persisted and queried using [Loki](https://charmhub.io/loki-k8s)/[Grafana](https://charmhub.io/grafana).

+### Security event logging

+Charmed PostgreSQL K8s provides [PostgreSQL Audit Extension (or pgAudit)](https://www.pgaudit.org/) enabled by default.
+These logs are stored in the `/var/log/postgresql/` directory of each unit along with the regular workload logs, and rotated minutely.
+If COS is enabled, audit logs are also persisted there.

+The following information is configured to be logged:

+* Statements related to roles and privileges, such as GRANT, REVOKE, CREATE, ALTER, and DROP ROLE.
+* Data Definition Language (DDL) statements.
+* Miscellaneous commands like DISCARD, FETCH, CHECKPOINT, VACUUM, SET.
+* Miscellaneous SET commands.

+Other events, like connections and disconnections, are logged depending on the value of the charm configuration options related to them.
+For more information, check the configuration options with the `logging` prefix in the [configuration reference](https://charmhub.io/postgresql-k8s/configurations#logging_log_connections).

+No secrets are logged.

 ## Additional Resources